 The councils are responsible for coordinating activities, upholding standards, values and roles of their respective chapters in the community and on campus.

-For more information contact Christian Thompson, Coordinator of Fraternity and Sorority Life, at cthompson@culver.edu
+For more information contact the Coordinator of Fraternity and Sorority Life, at studentlife@culver.edu

 J.E. & L.E.
 Mabee Recreational Center